API Documentation

 str

-A function that returns a heuristic 'cost' of a potential contraction
+) –A function that returns a heuristic 'cost' of a potential contraction with which to sort candidates.
+Should have signature

 opt_einsum.path_random.RandomOptimizer